MicrosoftDocs/azure-devops-docs/docs/organizations/notifications/at-mentions.md

 The **@mention** control allows you to quickly add a user or group to a work item or pull request discussion.
 Using the people picker of the **@mention** control, you can select a project member or group from the search list, and they receive an email notifying them of your comment.

-For organizations that manage their users and groups using Azure Active Directory (Azure AD), people pickers support searching all users and groups added to Azure AD, not only those users and groups added to your project.
+For organizations that manage their users and groups using Microsoft Entra ID, people pickers support searching all users and groups added to Microsoft Entra ID, not only those users and groups added to your project.
 To limit the set to project members and groups, see [Manage your organization, Limit  identity search and selection](../../user-guide/manage-organization-collection.md#limit-identity-selection).

 > [!NOTE]
 > You can post an @mention via API.